mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/introduction/why-ddd-and-microservices-are-a-match.md

 Principles and broad patterns simply don't age as much as (most) languages and pretty much anything that is only implementation-oriented.
 It's safe to say that DDD and its patterns have survived many changes in technology without losing its relevance—though absolutely there are other approaches to DDD popping up.

-The bigger issue with DDD and related terms is that with popularity and the acronym going into more widespread use, we start to have a less cohesive understanding of the term.
+The bigger issue with DDD and related terms are that with popularity and the acronym going into more widespread use, we start to have a less cohesive understanding of the term.
 This is not unique to DDD in any way!
 The sentiment is echoed very well by `aryehof` on Reddit's thread "[Is Domain Driven Design still the recommended approach for enterprise applications or has any newer approach superseded it?](https://www.reddit.com/r/java/comments/n0kukj/is_domain_driven_design_still_the_recommended/)":

 > **Well what is in the original DDD book is not what tends to be written about or used in practice**.
-The book is about how to successfully and repeatedly implement the plumbing to support a complex problem domain object model.
+The book is about how to successfully and repeatedly implement plumbing to support a complex problem domain object model.
 It advocates that standard plumbing so you can _concentrate_ on object modeling the problem domain.
 >
 > > "The goal of domain-driven design is to create better software by focusing on a model of the domain rather than technology.", Eric Evans, Domain Driven Design p148.
 >
-> **Unfortunately, very very few know how to object model a domain model independent of UI and persistence, so all sort of **_**alternatives**_** have arisen**.
-Most notably Event Sourcing/CQRS, or Data Table based object model architectures (aka Repository Driven Development), or "it's really just about boundaries and language" (lol). **This is particularly the case in the .NET world where object modeling was never advocated by Microsoft or adopted by the community given its database tooling/wizard orientation.**
+> **Unfortunately, very very few know how to object model a domain model independent of UI and persistence, so all sorts of **_**alternatives**_** have arisen**.
+Most notably Event Sourcing/CQRS, or Data Table-based object model architectures (aka Repository Driven Development), or "it's really just about boundaries and language" (lol). **This is particularly the case in the .NET world where object modeling was never advocated by Microsoft or adopted by the community given its database tooling/wizard orientation.**
 >
 > So DDD is popular in the same way that “Agile” is.
-In both cases their meanings have been corrupted in popular use, and in DDD's by a community that hasn't even read _the_ book ("but hey we read some articles or YouTube").
-So something ambiguously labeled "DDD" is often recommended today, but does that really help?
+In both cases, their meanings have been corrupted in popular use, and in DDDs by a community that hasn't even read _the_ book ("but hey we read some articles or YouTube").
+So something ambiguously labeled "DDD" is often recommended today but does that really help?

-With this book I definitely don't want to fall over on the wrong side of history!
+With this book, I definitely don't want to fall over on the wrong side of history!

 To be fair, I've had a situation like this in mind while writing and I believe you will have a broader yet practical understanding of DDD without us overcomplicating things more than warranted.&#x20;